 Offshore income

-Offshore determine the ocean and welders may earn between USD 40,000 to USD 100,000 or more.
+Offshore determines the ocean; welders may earn between USD 40,000 and USD 100,000 or more.

-As you begin your commercial diving career, you will realize that the majority of commercial divers and underwater welders have employment contracts with leading diving contractors.
-Underwater diving and commercial diving jobs vary, but on a day that is typical, you may find yourself reporting for work at the docks with your gear.
-From there, the transport vessel will get you to the site, perhaps a lot of miles from the shore.
-Once you get to the site of diving, you will suit up, go through the checklist, then dive in the water.
+Underwater diving and commercial diving jobs vary, but you may report for work at the docks with your gear on a typical day.
+From there, the transport vessel will get you to the site, perhaps many miles from the shore.
+Once you get to the diving site, you will suit up, go through the checklist, and dive in the water.

-After submerging, you will get to proper depth, get a review of the project, report to the top, and go to work to make the needed welds or repairs.
-After completing the job, you will communicate with the top-side the task is complete, and they will start ascending you to the surface.
+After completing the job, you will communicate with the top-side that the task is complete, and they will start ascending you to the surface.